cburgmer/rasterizeHTML.js/README.md

 Development
 -----------

-For linting, tests and minification install Node.js and run
+For linting, tests and minification install Node.js, SlimerJS, Firefox and run

     $ ./go